A creamy Butternut Squash Pasta Sauce without the cream! The secret is in the starchy pasta water.

 I have to tell you about this little kitchen gadget that my sister gave me for (early) Christmas.
 Have you seen one of these?

-It looks like one of those Chinese finger traps I loved as a kid.
+It looks like one of those Chinese finger traps.
 Except this one is for peeling garlic!
 I was skeptical about its functionality, but it really does peel garlic quickly!

 Just insert the garlic, then press and roll it on a hard surface and out pops the naked garlic!
 The simplest things make me so happy.